Yandex Cloud

 This setting is disabled by default.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Force parallel mode All interfaces

-Allows executing queries in parallel mode for testing purposes:
+Allows query parallelization for testing purposes:

 The default value is off.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • From collapse limit All interfaces

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Geqo Management console API